lmorg/murex/GUIDE.arrays-and-maps.md

     a: [jan..dec]
     a: [janurary..december]

 It is also case aware.
-If the ranges are un uppercase then the return will be uppercase.
+If the ranges are uppercase then the return will be uppercase.
 If the ranges are title case (capital first letter) then the return will be in title case:

     » a: [Monday..Sunday]